Hospice at HCS has provided comfort, care and support for the final stages of life’s journey for over 30 years.

 When someone you are close to is facing a life-limiting illness, and you would like to know about receiving specialized hospice services including options for staying in familiar surroundings, call Hospice at HCS.
 Our team of hospice advisors can let you know about support that is available to you and your family.
 Hospice care is available for those with cancer, end-stage heart disease, dementia, debility, lung disease, and end-stage kidney disease.
 Hospice care is provided in your home; whether that is your residence of many years, an assisted living facility or a long term care facility.

-Hospice at HCS focuses on living life to the fullest while experiencing a terminal illness.
-Hospice is a holistic approach to end of life care, focusing on quality of life and offering physical, emotional and spiritual comfort.
+Hospice at HCS focuses on living life to the fullest while experiencing a life-limiting illness.
+Hospice is a holistic approach to end-of-life care, focusing on quality of life and offering physical, emotional and spiritual comfort.

 Our Hospice Services include: